-- 1. Firmly set the parking brake. - 2.
-Turn the ignition switch to the ON/RUN position without starting the engine. - 3.
-Tilt the steering wheel to the full up position - 4.
+- 1. Turn the engine off. - 2.
+Firmly apply the parking brake. - 3.
+Tilt the steering wheel to the full up position. - 4.
 Press and maintain firm pressure on the brake pedal. - 5.
-Using a screwdriver or similar tool, press and hold the override tab through the access port (ringed circle) on the bottom of the steering column.
+Using a screwdriver or similar tool, press and hold the override tab into the access port (ringed circle) on the bottom of the steering column.
+Push and hold the override release lever up.